factcast/factcast/factcast-site/documentation/content/factus/transactional-projections.md

     Projection->>External Data Store: event 3: store Fact stream position
 {{</mermaid>}}
 *Processing three events with bulk size "1" - each Fact stream position is written*
 As initially explained, here, each update of the projection is accompanied by an update of the Fact stream position.

-To minimize the writes to the necessary minimum, we now increase the bulk size to "3":
+In order to minimize the writes to the necessary, we now increase the bulk size to "3":

 {{<mermaid>}}
 sequenceDiagram